 Uterine fibroid is a tumor that develops from the muscle fibers and connective tissue of the uterus.
-According to recent studies, its appearance and development depend on the state of the immune and hormonal systems of the female body.
-At the same time, uterine fibroid does not contain cancer cells and is a benign tumor that can be successfully treated.
+According to recent studies, its development depends on the state of the immune and hormonal systems of the female body.
+At the same time, uterine fibroid does not contain cancer cells and is a benign neoplasm that can be successfully treated.

-Uterine fibroid is diagnosed in 25 – 30% of women over the age of 35, and among 45-year-olds – in 50-62% of cases.
-During preventive gynecological examinations, the tumor is first detected in 1–5% of women.
-Uterine fibroids can be of different sizes: from a very small tumor, which can only be determined on an X-ray of the uterus, to a large tumor that weighs about a kilogram and is easily palpable through the abdominal wall.
-Sometimes several uterine fibroids can be located in different places of the uterus, and each of them develops in its own way.
+Uterine fibroids are diagnosed in 25-30% of women over the age of 35, and in 50-62% of cases among 45-year-olds.
+During preventive gynecological examinations, the tumor is first detected in 1-5% of women.
+Uterine fibroids can be of different sizes: from a very small tumor to a large tumor that weighs about a kilogram and is easily palpable through the abdominal wall.
+Sometimes several uterine fibroids can be located in different places of the uterus.

-Uterine fibroids are rare in women before puberty, as well as in women after menopause.
-Most studies confirm the fact that the development of fibroids is associated with hormonal disorders in the female body, including increased levels of estrogen.
-Under the influence of this hormone, the synthesis of muscle fibers of the uterus increases, while the growth rate of endometrial cells also increases.
-However, uterine fibroids also occur in women with a normal menstrual cycle, that is, without hormonal disorders.
+Uterine fibroids are rare in women before puberty, as well as in women in menopause.
+Most studies confirm the fact that the development of fibroids is associated with hormonal disorders, including increased levels of estrogen.
+Due to the action of this hormone, the synthesis of muscle fibers of the uterus and the growth rate of endometrial cells increase.
+However, uterine fibroids can also occur in women with a normal menstrual cycle, that is, without obvious hormonal disorders.

-Women need to know that at the onset of the disease, uterine fibroids practically do not manifest themselves.
-It can be detected only with a periodic preventive examination by a doctor, specified in obstetrics and gynecology.
+Women need to know that at the onset of the disease uterine fibroids virtually do not manifest themselves.
+The pathology can be detected only during a preventive examination by a doctor who is specified in obstetrics and gynecology.

-As uterine fibroids develop, alarming symptoms begin to appear which a woman should pay attention to and schedule a consultation with a doctor.
-First, you should be alerted to the increase in the intensity of menstrual flow and the very duration of menstruation.
+As uterine fibroids develop, alarming symptoms begin to appear which require a consultation with a doctor.
+First, a woman should be alerted by the increase in the intensity of periods and the duration of menstruation.

 Heavy menstrual bleeding (menorrhagia) is the most common symptom of uterine fibroids.
-Bleeding gradually increases, this in many cases can lead to anemia (a decrease in the amount of hemoglobin in the blood).
-Pain with uterine fibroids occurs in cases of a complicated course of the disease: with twisting of the fibroid or necrosis of the uterine fibroid node.
+Bleeding increases gradually, this in many cases can lead to anemia (a decrease in the amount of hemoglobin in the blood).
+With uterine fibroids, pain occurs in cases of a complicated course of the disease: with twisting of the fibroid neck or necrosis of the uterine fibroid.

-Bleeding becomes more and more profuse over time, and many women begin to take it as a norm, although they should immediately contact a doctor.
+Bleeding becomes profuse over time.
+Many women begin to consider it normal and do not contact a doctor immediately.
 The danger of menorrhagia is that it can lead to anemia.
-An increase in the number of menstrual flow indicates that due to uterine fibroids, the muscles of the uterus are contracting harder.
-On the background of menorrhagia, there may be another alarming symptom of uterine fibroids – acyclic ("extraordinary") uterine bleeding or an untimely period.
+Heavy periods indicate that due to uterine fibroids the muscles of the uterus contract harder.
+In addition to menorrhagia, there may be another alarming symptom of uterine fibroids – acyclic uterine bleeding or an untimely period.

-With menorrhagia, it is not the tumor itself that bleeds, but the mucous membrane of the uterus due to the proximity to the tumor.
-Along with bleeding, uterine fibroids are characterized by pain, and its nature can be very different.
-It is usually concentrated in the lower abdomen and lumbar region.
-When the disease reaches the stage of circulatory disorders, the pain becomes sharp and sudden.
-With a large tumor and its slow growth, women experience an aching pulling pain usually throughout the entire menstrual cycle.
-Cramping pains occur when the tumor grows in the lining of the uterus.
-With the development of uterine fibroids, the work of neighboring organs – the bladder and rectum – is disrupted.
+During menorrhagia, the mucous membrane of the uterus bleeds due to the proximity to the tumor.
+Along with bleeding, uterine fibroids are characterized by pain of different character.
+It is usually located in the lower abdomen and lumbar region.
+When the circulatory disorders in the fibroid arise, the pain becomes sharp.
+With a large tumor and its slow growth, women experience an aching pain, usually during the entire menstrual cycle.
+With the development of uterine fibroids, the work of neighboring organs, i.e. the bladder and rectum, may be disrupted.

-If the uterine fibroid grows in the direction of these organs, the patient has a feeling of compression of the bladder; urination becomes difficult and frequent.
-Chronic constipation associated with fibroid pressure and rectal compression becomes common.
+If the uterine fibroid reaches these organs, the patient has a feeling of compression of the bladder; urination becomes difficult and frequent.
+Chronic constipation associated with fibroid pressure and rectal compression arises.
 Uterine fibroid pressure on the bladder or rectum causes dysfunction of these organs.
 Sometimes the nutrition of the fibroid node worsens, which can lead to its necrosis.
 This is accompanied by a feeling of fatigue, fever, and severe pain.

-Diagnosis of uterine fibroids is quite simple.
-When the disease has reached a certain stage, it is possible to establish a diagnosis with the help of a routine gynecological examination, in which it is easy to identify an enlarged uterus of dense consistency, often having a bumpy surface.
+Making the diagnosis of uterine fibroids is quite simple.
+When the disease has reached a certain stage, it is possible to establish a diagnosis with the help of a routine gynecological examination, in which it is easy to reveal an enlarged uterus of dense consistency.
 In some cases, especially if a woman complains of heavy menstrual bleeding, an ultrasound examination of the pelvic organs is required to clarify the diagnosis.
 The condition of the lymph nodes can be established using hysteroscopy.
-However, the referral for hysteroscopy is not given to all patients, since this medical procedure has some contraindications and must be performed under intravenous anesthesia.
+However, not all patients need hysteroscopy, since this medical procedure has some contraindications and must be performed under intravenous anesthesia.

 - Magnetic resonance imaging

 Almost every woman can undergo uterine fibroid embolization (uterine artery embolization), regardless of the size of the tumor and the number of nodes.
-There are cases in which uterine fibroid embolization is the only method of effective treatment of uterine fibroids with minimal consequences, for example, in case of relapses after myomectomy – the procedure of removal of myomatous nodes.
-Uterine fibroid embolization is indicated in a situation where there are many nodes and they are located in areas that are difficult to access with surgical intervention.
-The uterine fibroid embolization procedure is also allowed for patients with heart disease and respiratory failure, who are contraindicated for abdominal surgery.
+There are cases in which uterine fibroid embolization is the only method of effective treatment of uterine fibroids with minimal health consequences.
+For example, in case of relapses after myomectomy – the procedure of removal of myomatous nodes.
+Uterine fibroid embolization is indicated when there are many nodes and they are located in areas that are difficult to access with surgical intervention.
+The uterine fibroid embolization procedure is also indicated to patients with heart disease and respiratory failure, who have contraindications for abdominal surgery.

-The indications for uterine fibroid embolization of the arteries are, first of all, the desire to preserve the uterus, the possibility of avoiding surgical procedures to remove it, and the patient’s interest in pregnancy.
+The indications for uterine fibroid embolization are the desire to preserve the uterus, the desire to avoid surgical procedures, and the patient’s desire to preserve the reproductive potential.

 Contraindications for uterine fibroid embolization are:

-- The presence of uterine fibroid for more than 20 weeks of pregnancy with multiple nodes
+- Presence of uterine fibroid of more than 20-weeks size, multiple nodes

 - Subserous uterine fibroids

-- Contraindications to angiography: severe anaphylactic reactions to X-ray contrast agents
+- Contraindications to angiography, including severe anaphylactic reactions to contrast agents

 - Borderline and malignant processes in the reproductive system